 An administrative demotion of Airmen is a process available to commanders.
-The most common reasons commanders would administratively demote an Airman are for a failure to complete officer transitional training due to reasons of academic deficiency, self-elimination, or misconduct (trainees will be demoted to the grade they formerly held); failure to maintain or attain the appropriate grade and skill level; failure to fulfill the responsibilities as prescribed in AFH 36-2618, failure to attain or maintain fitness program standards as prescribed in the DAFMAN 36-2905, Air Force Physical Fitness Program, 26 July 2021; or upon termination of student status of members attending temporary duty USAF schools.
+The most common reasons commanders would administratively demote an Airman are for a failure to complete officer transitional training due to reasons of academic deficiency, self-elimination, or misconduct (trainees will be demoted to the grade they formerly held); failure to maintain or attain the appropriate grade and skill level; failure to fulfill the responsibilities as prescribed in The Little Brown Book, The Enlisted Force Structure, Chapter 4, failure to attain or maintain fitness program standards as prescribed in the DAFMAN 36-2905, Air Force Physical Fitness Program, 26 July 2021; or upon termination of student status of members attending temporary duty USAF schools.

 Upon the decision to proceed with an administrative demotion, the immediate commander notifies the member in writing of the intention to recommend demotion, citing the paragraph, the demotion authority if other than the initiating commander, and the recommended grade.
 The notification must also include the specific reasons for the demotion and a complete summary of the supporting facts.
 The commander informs the member of their right to counsel, their right to respond within three duty days, and their right to apply for retirement in lieu of demotion, if eligible.
-Following the member's response, if the commander elects to continue the proceedings, the case file is forwarded with a summary of the member's written and verbal statements to the force support squadron for processing prior to forward the action to the demotion authority.
+Following the member's response, if the commander elects to continue the proceedings, the case file is forwarded with a summary of the member's written and verbal statements to the force support squadron for processing prior to forwarding to the demotion authority.
+The member must be notified in writing of the decision to forward the action to the demotion authority.
 The demotion authority obtains a written legal review before making a decision.
 Airmen may appeal the demotion decision through proper channels.